Mushymato/TrinketTinker/guide/1-Tinker.md

 When a `mushymato.TrinketTinker/Tinker` entry exists, the `TrinketEffectClass` will be set to `TrinketTinker.Effects.TrinketTinkerEffect` from this mod.

+> [!NOTE]
+> Trinkets can be reloaded with `patch reload <content mod id>`, however it must be removed and equipped again to do anything.

 ## Structure

 | Property | Type | Default | Notes |